monicanagent/sdb/README.md

 # Services Descriptor Bundle

-SDP is an efficient and compact binary format used for connectivity establishment between peers, clients, and servers, designed for CypherPoker.JS
+SDB is an efficient and compact binary format used for connectivity establishment between peers, clients, and servers, designed for CypherPoker.JS

 Detailed background and technical information can be found in [TECHNICAL.md](./TECHNICAL.md)